-• Description: Defines a number of tickets deleted per transaction.
-By default it is set to 10.
+• Description: Defines the number of tickets deleted per transaction.

 ticket.delete.timeout

 • Description: Transaction timeout (in seconds) for deleting tickets.

 ticket.from.incoming.message.accepted.links

 • Description: List of domains to which links in incoming emails and links in comments added via REST API are clickable in the ticket history.
 Regular expressions can be used to specify the allowed URLs.
 It is possible to add several URLs by using a whitespace as delimiter.
 The URL must start with one of the allowed protocols (http, https, ftp, ftps, file, mailto).
 All other links are removed, i.e., the link is displayed in the ticket history as text but it cannot be clicked.
 If the property is left empty, all links are removed.
 The regular expression . + can be used to allow all domains.